dschnelldavis/angular2-json-schema-form/README.md

 </json-schema-form>
 ```

 You can also mix these two styles depending on your needs.
-In the example playground, all examples use the combined `form` input for `schema`, `layout`, and `data`, which enables each example to control those three inputs, but the playground uses another input for `framework`, enabling you to change the framework separately from the example.
+In the example playground, all examples use the combined `form` input for `schema`, `layout`, and `data`, which enables each example to control those three inputs, but the playground uses another input for `framework`, enabling you to change the framework independent of the example.

 Combining inputs is useful if you have many unique forms and store each form's data and schema together.
 If you have one form (or many identical forms), it will likely be more useful to use separate inputs for your data and schema—though even in that case, if you use a custom layout, you could store your schema and layout together and use one input for both.